hodlsimulator/WidgetWeaver/README.md

 - **Clearing logs:** `clear()` deletes the file and drops any legacy `UserDefaults` key (no migration), so an old oversized log cannot reintroduce timing issues.

 If the minute tick ever “goes slow again”, the first sanity check is: clear the clock log and confirm logging isn’t accidentally spamming writes from the widget.

+### Troubleshooting (iOS 26): colour scheme + black tile regressions

+#### Clock colour scheme does not change on the Home Screen (but previews look correct)

+Symptoms:

+- Changing the clock widget’s colour scheme updates the in-app preview / widget gallery preview.
+- The live Home Screen widget keeps the previous scheme (sometimes indefinitely).

+Why this happens:

+- On iOS 26, WidgetKit can keep rendering from an already-generated clock timeline and not request a fresh timeline immediately after a configuration edit.
+- The Edit Widget UI can drive updates via `snapshot(for:)` without forcing `timeline(for:)` to be re-run, so the preview looks right while the Home Screen instance stays on the old timeline.

+Fix (safe, does not require WidgetCenter reload calls):

+- Keep the clock timeline intentionally short so WidgetKit is forced to re-request it frequently.
+- In `WidgetWeaverWidget/WidgetWeaverHomeScreenClockWidget.swift`, reduce the clock timeline horizon to “now + next minute boundary”, for example:
+  - `WWClockTimelineConfig.maxEntriesPerTimeline = 2`
+  - produce entries for `now` and `nextMinuteBoundary`
+  - return the timeline with `.policy = .atEnd`

+Expected behaviour:

+- After editing the scheme on the Home Screen, the live widget should pick up the new scheme by the next minute boundary (worst-case just under 60 seconds).

+Do not “fix” this by calling `WidgetCenter.shared.reloadTimelines(...)` / `reloadAllTimelines()` from inside the widget provider.
+On iOS 26 this can easily reintroduce the black tile issue described below.

+#### Clock widget renders as a solid black tile on the Home Screen

+Symptoms:

+- The clock widget appears as a black tile on the Home Screen.
+- Previews may still render correctly.

+Common causes in this codebase:

+- Doing heavy or blocking work during widget rendering or timeline generation (especially debug logging that writes synchronously, or ballooning logs in `UserDefaults`).
+- Triggering WidgetKit reload loops by calling `WidgetCenter.shared.reloadTimelines(...)` / `reloadAllTimelines()` from within the widget extension/provider.
+- App Group access failing inside the widget extension due to entitlements/suite/container issues.
+- Snapshot/identity regressions (removing `.id(entry.date)` from the widget configuration closure).

+Fix checklist:

+- Avoid WidgetCenter reload calls from inside widget providers.
+Reloads should be triggered from the app after a user edit, not from `snapshot(for:)` / `timeline(for:)`.
+- Keep `WWClockDebugLog` budget-safe: file-backed, capped, and best-effort/asynchronous.
+Never store huge logs in `UserDefaults`, and never call `UserDefaults.synchronize()` from the widget.
+- Verify App Group entitlements are present for both the app target and the widget extension (same group identifier), and make App Group access non-fatal inside the extension.
+- Keep the widget tree keyed by the entry date:

+        .id(entry.date)

+Recovery while testing:

+- Remove the widget from the Home Screen, rebuild/reinstall, then add the widget again.
+- If the tile remains black, check the device logs for widget extension crashes (Console.app on macOS, filter for the widget bundle identifier).

 ### 🚨 Do not break these invariants (easy to regress)